GNS3/vpcs/readme.txt

 History:

    0.5b1   support for a specified number of vpc instances (between 1 and 9)
-           support for TAP device name (only with 1 VPC instance)
+           support for TAP device name (only with 1 VPC instance) support default filename (startup.vpc) for load & save commands.

    0.5b0   support hypervisor mode